amethystaurora-robo/Thesis_publication/README.md

-This script performs one-way ANOVA and post-hoc Tukey's HSD tests on positive and negative datasets (pos_melted_renamed and neg_melted_renamed) to assess whether there are statistically significant differences in mass measurements across three categorical variables: Condition, Treatment, and Timepoint.
+This script performs one-way ANOVA and post-hoc Tukey's HSD tests on positive and negative datasets (pos_melted_renamed and neg_melted_renamed) to assess whether there are statistically significant differences in mass measurements across three categorical variables: Condition (treatment + timepoint), Treatment, and Timepoint.

 Steps:
 1. Group data by each categorical variable for both positive and negative datasets.